fastlane/fastlane/fastlane/lib/fastlane/actions/docs/create_app_online.md

       vpn_configuration: "on",                  # Valid values: "on", "off" (deprecated)
       wallet: "on",                             # Valid values: "on", "off"
+      wireless_accessory: "on",                 # Valid values: "on", "off"
+      driver_kit: "on",                         # Valid values: "on", "off"
+      driver_kit_endpoint_security: "on",       # Valid values: "on", "off"
+      driver_kit_family_hid_device: "on",       # Valid values: "on", "off"
+      driver_kit_family_networking: "on",       # Valid values: "on", "off"
+      driver_kit_family_serial: "on",           # Valid values: "on", "off"
+      driver_kit_hid_event_service: "on",       # Valid values: "on", "off"
+      driver_kit_transport_hid: "on",           # Valid values: "on", "off"
+      multitasking_camera_access: "on",         # Valid values: "on", "off"
+      sf_universal_link_api: "on",              # Valid values: "on", "off"
+      vp9_decoder: "on",                        # Valid values: "on", "off"
+      music_kit: "on",                          # Valid values: "on", "off"
+      shazam_kit: "on",                         # Valid values: "on", "off"
+      communication_notifications: "on",        # Valid values: "on", "off"
+      group_activities: "on",                   # Valid values: "on", "off"
+      health_kit_estimate_recalibration: "on",  # Valid values: "on", "off"
-      wireless_accessory: "on",                 # Valid values: "on", "off" }
+      time_sensitive_notifications: "on",       # Valid values: "on", "off" }
   )